-On a larger level, C-level executives often struggle to understand AI’s capabilities and imagine its potential.
+On a larger level, C-level executives might struggle to understand AIs capabilities and imagine its potential.
 Though they may be eager to employ it to stay competitive, they may not know how to harness intelligence productively.
 And if highly-skilled data scientists and data analysts are no longer “necessary” from an enterprise’s perspective, intelligence can be used in many wrong ways.
-After all, if data can’t make an immediate impact, what’s the point of it?
+After all, if data can’t make an immediate impact, what’s the point?

-This move away from specialized roles – indeed, the fear of AI taking over jobs – is real.
-According to PwC, up to 40 percent of current jobs could disappear or shift drastically by 2030.
-Importantly, though, this isn’t an immediate reason to panic.
+This move away from specialized roles—indeed, the fear of AI taking over jobs—is real.
+According to PwC, up to 40% of current jobs could disappear or shift drastically by 2030.
+This is not a reason to panic.
 Though jobs may shift or go by the wayside, new jobs will bubble up, much like the role of the new data scientist.

-This may also consider companies to rethink how they can better use their employees, whether by training for new skills or creating different jobs.
+This may also consider companies to rethink how they can better harness their employees’ skills and interests, whether by training for new skills or creating different jobs.
 After all, a key piece of artificial intelligence is that it can often only automate tasks that are repeatable and predictable, not more nuanced.

 Airbnb is embracing data transparency by making all data accessible for all employees, a way to better arm their staff to think wider when deciding.
-Similarly, Unilever has an in-house AI data platform that removes departmental silos, so all employees can better trust their data and reduce the time needed to make informed decisions.
+Similarly, Unilever has an in-house AI data platform that removes departmental silos, so all employees can:

 A good example is healthcare

 Healthcare is often cited as an area that AI can help immensely.
-Tech enthusiasts and healthcare professionals alike have long embraced the idea that technology can help improve healthcare, both in third-world countries that lack public health options and in Western societies where healthcare, whether private or nationalized, suffers from costs, wait time, bureaucracy, etc.
+Tech enthusiasts and healthcare professionals alike have long embraced the idea that technology can help improve healthcare, both in countries that lack public health options and in Western societies where healthcare, whether private or nationalized, suffers from:

 Plenty of studies and real-world case uses show that AI is helping doctors and other medical pros diagnose patient issues.
 Indeed, AI can provide super-powered intel that would otherwise take a medical team hours or days to research or troubleshoot.
 But information alone doesn’t solve all of our problems, healthcare or otherwise: in bureaucratic institutions like private hospitals or government health clinics, intelligence can’t speed up the time it takes to make an informed decision.